davidbrucetn/nss-gifter/README.md

 3. Add a new endpoint, /api/post/hottest?since=<SOME_DATE> that will return posts created on or after the provided date.
 ### Book 3, Chap 6 Context API
 1. Allow the user to add a new post.
 Create a PostForm component in the components directory and include it in App.js so that it shows up above the list of posts.
+2. Add a "Search Posts" feature to your app that uses the /api/post/search API endpoint.
+3. Update the Post component so that it includes the comments on each post.
 #### MISC: Just for me, added User Profile DropDown in form.
+Added a User Select to the Search feature as well.